sbme-tutorials/sbme-tutorials.github.io/2020/data-structure-FALL/notes/week05a.md

 **Complexity O(log n)**

 We have four cases:
-* f the target equals the median candidate, then we have found the item we are looking for, and the search terminates successfully.
+* If the target equals the median candidate, then we have found the item we are looking for, and the search terminates successfully.
 * If the target is less than the median candidate, then we recur on the first half of the sequence, that is, on the interval of indices from low to mid − 1.